How to Recover Unsaved or Deleted Excel on Mac?

-Open the folder that had the deleted Excel file and then click on the Time Machine icon in the Menu Bar and select Enter Time Machine.
+- Open the folder that once contained the deleted Excel file and click on the Time Machine icon in the menu bar.

 Fix 3: Recover Lost Excel Files Using autosave Backup

-When you select the desired backup Excel files that you need to recover, click on them.
-There will be an option to Restore on the yellow bar.
-Click on Restore to recover the unsaved file.
+Select the desired backup Excel file that you need to recover.
+Click on it, and you will see an option to "Restore" on the yellow bar.
+Click on "Restore" to recover the unsaved or lost file.